It’s no secret that Toronto is filled with amazing street art, graffiti, and murals.

 It’s located right in the heart of the Annex amongst some pretty awesome restaurants and shops!

-Take a quick Instagram photo then grab some Korean fried chicken at Mymy Chicken.
+Take a quick Instagram photo then grab some sweet and savoury Korean fried chicken at Mymy Chicken.

 3. MAKE GOOD mural